stephenbelyea/belwerks-site-2023/_posts/2024-01-06-building-a-static-podcast-archive-part-1.md

 Unfortunately, when I visited the live site(s) to download episodes, it turned out that our de-subscribing from **SoundCloud** and partial shift in file hosting to **Digital Ocean** wound up leaving most episodes of each show still unavailable.

-Thanks to our RSS configuration, however, the XML feed files were still alive and well.
+Thanks to our RSS configuration, however, the `XML` feed files were still alive and well.
 This is where the archiving effort started.

 ### Working with the RSS feed

-#### Consuming XML directly
+#### Consuming `XML` directly

-The first step was to download the original RSS feed as XML file(s) from both **The Dust Off** and **Station Zed**.
+The first step was to download the original RSS feed as `XML` file(s) from both **The Dust Off** and **Station Zed**.
 Because **The Dust Off** launched before the network, it has always lived on its own separate domain.
 The other shows were all hosted directly from **Station Zed**.

 At the time of writing this, both domains are still up and running.
-You can find the respective XML-based RSS feeds at the following addresses:
+You can find the respective `XML`-based RSS feeds at the following addresses:

 - [**The Dust Off**’s dedicated RSS](http://thedustoff.com/feed/podcast)
 - [**Station Zed**’s network RSS](https://www.stationzed.com/feed/podcast)

 I started the process with a prototype using only **The Dust Off**, which I’ve left unfinished on [**GitHub**](https://github.com/stephenbelyea/thedustoff/tree/main).
-This initial version directly consumed the XML file as the data-source to feed the static site’s front end.
+This initial version directly consumed the `XML` file as the data-source to feed the static site’s front end.
 Due to the dead file paths and old domain links throughout the RSS entries, this quickly became a cumbersome process of [manually searching out and updating content in the feed file](https://github.com/stephenbelyea/thedustoff/commit/5b6642c82e50df227d8d5775034d35c752f6e647).

 In short, this didn’t feel like a simple, sustainable solution.
-Especially when the [initial approach of linking to MP3 files shared from **DropBox**](https://github.com/stephenbelyea/thedustoff/commit/57e0cf24b1406a8b0b8f78351a955e469165dde2) wound up causing traffic issues and blocked access - not to mention reliance on **TinyUrl** and other URL shorteners to get around invalid characters in the **DropBox** URLs when parsed as XML.
+Especially when the [initial approach of linking to MP3 files shared from **DropBox**](https://github.com/stephenbelyea/thedustoff/commit/57e0cf24b1406a8b0b8f78351a955e469165dde2) wound up causing traffic issues and blocked access - not to mention reliance on **TinyUrl** and other URL shorteners to get around invalid characters in the **DropBox** URLs when parsed as `XML`.

-On the other hand, this initial prototype did offer a helpful start at [parsing the XML feed and appending to the site’s DOM structure using JS](https://github.com/stephenbelyea/thedustoff/blob/main/docs/script.js) without additional plugins or libraries.
+On the other hand, this initial prototype did offer a helpful start at [parsing the `XML` feed and appending to the site’s DOM structure using JS](https://github.com/stephenbelyea/thedustoff/blob/main/docs/script.js) without additional plugins or libraries.
 So, that was a plus!

-#### Parsing XML to build JSON
+#### Parsing `XML` to build `JSON`

 Given the progress made and stuff learned with the specific **The Dust Off** prototype, I opted to open a new repo and start fresh on the full **Station Zed** archive.
-I knew that our source RSS feed data would need to be updated for file paths, links, and other info as things developed, so I shifted the purpose of [the XML feed files](https://github.com/stephenbelyea/stationzed/tree/main/scripts/xml-feeds) to serve only as original basis - rather than active source-of-truth.
+I knew that our source RSS feed data would need to be updated for file paths, links, and other info as things developed, so I shifted the purpose of [the `XML` feed files](https://github.com/stephenbelyea/stationzed/tree/main/scripts/xml-feeds) to serve only as original basis - rather than active source-of-truth.

-I like working with JSON, so I opted to use that as the new data format for our episode feeds.
-This kicked off with a fairly simple Node parser built using the XmlToJs library to [structure a simpler content model and spit out the new files](https://github.com/stephenbelyea/stationzed/commit/0d8788a22b7e55e925536f696bfa2ea504777519).
+I like working with `JSON`, so I opted to use that as the new data format for our episode feeds.
+This kicked off with a fairly simple Node parser built using [the **Xml2Js** library](https://www.npmjs.com/package/xml2js) to [structure a simpler content model and spit out the new files](https://github.com/stephenbelyea/stationzed/commit/0d8788a22b7e55e925536f696bfa2ea504777519).

 ```js
 const getFeedSingleItem = (singleItem, index) => {